try-firefly/try-firefly.github.io/content/posts/case-study.md

 As more events are triggered, the FaaS provider is responsible for **automating the provisioning** of computation resources and **horizontally scaling** function instances in response to demand; this eliminates the need for frequent hands-on management.

 This is contrary to a system where a service is deployed on a server which the developer has to manage.
 The server is kept continuously running, ready to respond to any incoming requests.
-If demand increases more than the s1 - 1st interview request received
+If demand increases more than the server can handle, requests are ultimately refused and scaling will need to happen manually.
-Jan 13 - HR screen with Cynthia Coulis (Talent lead, Wavelo)

-    Relatively positive, seemed like Cynthia liked me Posting team looking for 2+ of production experience shipping code so I don't quite fit but Cynthia identified two other teams that may be a fit (site reliability, Ruby-based product team).
-She's going to try to get me an interview with the Ruby team (SRE team not looking for people at the moment, Ruby-based team more likely)
-    Cynthia sent names/LinkedIn profile for key members of SRE and Ruby-based teams at Wavelo as well as a SWE workin

 {{< figure src="/assets/single-server.gif" alt="Figure 2.4 Single server system" caption="Figure 2.4 Single server system" >}}